inkognitro/react-app-tutorial/05-toaster.md

 ## 5.4.
 Dispatch some toast messages
 To be able to test if our toaster works, we should add some toast-message-dispatcher-links.
-This time we use the `useToaster()` hook because we only want to dispatch messages no matter which implementation of the toaster is behind.
+This time we use the `useToaster()` hook because we only want to dispatch messages no matter which implementation of the toaster is provided.

 ```typescript jsx
 // src/pages/IndexPage.tsx